albertogg/albertogg.github.com/_drafts/creating-digitalocean-images-with-packer.md

 ```

 This final chunk shows the output from the `docker version` command and the name
-of the snapshot with the format we gave it `build-with-packer-{{timestamp}}`.
+of the snapshot with the format we gave it `{% raw %}
+build-with-packer-{{timestamp}}{% endraw %}`

 Now go to your DigitalOcean admin panel and create a new droplet using your
 newly created snapshot, remember that for the kernel update to work you must
 follow [this instructions][do-kernel].

-From my point of view Packer is a Fantastic tool, it really is.
-Being able to
+From my point of view Packer is a Fantastic tool.
+Being able to create a
-create a "base" image from a template that will be ready to put into a new
+reproducible image from a template that will be ready to put into a new droplet
-droplet is a time saver and an assurance that everything will work exactly the
+is a time saver and an assurance that everything will work as it's suppose to.
-same.

 Remember to update your snapshots periodically for patches, etc...